What happens in your life when things get crazy?

 In Doing Busy Better, Glynnis Whitwer helps you examine your heart and your schedule in order to seek a healthy, holy, and enjoyable balance between work and rest.
 She shows you how to prioritize your goals and your time, how to be present in the moment as Jesus was, and how to find the freedom of true soul rest.
 Most importantly, she shows you that your worth is found not in your accomplishments but in the love of the One who made you for work and for rest.

-Preorder Doing Busy Better here by June 30 and receive these bonuses: “Overcoming Burnout” bonus chapter and a Daily Planner Template Printable.
+Check out these Doing Busy Better freebies: “Overcoming Burnout” bonus chapter and a Daily Planner Template Printable.